-Having a bank account (or several) with BOFA is nice depending on how you use your Cash Rewards Card.
-Using it for just the 2% and 3% categories will net you loads of cash back, especially at the Platinum Preferred Level and higher.
-At those levels, your return will rival some of the best cash back cards on the market.
+Having at least one bank account (or several) with BOFA is nice depending on how the Cash Rewards Card is used.
+Using it for just the 2% and 3% categories will net cardholders loads of cash back, especially at the Platinum Preferred Level and higher.
+At those levels, earnings will rival some of the best cash back cards on the market.

-This card is not worth it for general expenses because there are 2% cards that would net you more.
-For travelers, there are many transferrable points cards that offer higher multipliers for travel and dining.
-If you like a certain issuer’s transfer partners, that issuer’s “ecosystem” might be worth looking at instead.
+However, this card is not worth it for non-bonus expenses because there are 2% cards that would net you more rewards.
+Travelers should opt for a transferrable point-earning credit card that offers higher multipliers for travel and dining.

-Cash back cards are generally simpler than travel cards in the way of redemption.
-The Cash Rewards Card is nice because BOFA lets you redeem your cash back how you want.
+Cash back credit cards are generally simpler than travel cards in the way of redemption.
+Fortunately, the BOFA Cash Rewards Card is no exception.
+Cardholders can redeem their cash back how they want.

-The simplest way to redeem your cash back is on a statement credit.
-This method lets you simply use your rewards towards purchases or your next bill.
+The simplest redemption option is via statement credit.
+This method lets cardholders use their rewards towards purchases or paying their next bill.
 For travelers, this is nice because there are some travel purchases that cannot be paid for with transferrable points.
-I suggest having a small balance of cash back to pay for these special purchases.
-Helicopter rides and museum tours are great examples.
+Having a small balance of cash back to pay for these purchases is always a great idea.

-My preferred method is to put the cash into a BOFA bank account.
-This is because you can invest the cash back in a 529 Savings Account or any Merrill Lynch or Merrill Edge account.
+Alternatively, putting the cash into a BOFA bank account is another excellent option.
+BOFA offers 529 Savings Accounts or any Merrill Lynch or Merrill Edge account.
 With the right investments, you can grow your cash back into something much larger.

 Redeeming for gift cards is another option.
 But its not the smartest one because your points will go a longer way with investing.

-Despite being a no annual fee cash back card, the BOFA Cash Rewards Card has a few decent benefits to boot.
+Despite being a no annual fee cash back card, the BOFA Cash Rewards Card offers a few benefits:

 Common Carrier Travel Accident Insurance

-This benefit comes automatically when you purchase travel tickets for a common carrier using the card.
-It’s not very useful because it only covers you if you die.
-The odds of that happening on a common carrier are slim to none.
+This benefit comes automatically when purchasing travel tickets for a common carrier using the Cash Rewards Card.
+However, it’s not very useful because it only covers cardholders if they die.

 Free Monthly FICO Score

-Having a Free Monthly FICO Score nice because it lets you know how your credit is doing each month.
+Having a Free Monthly FICO score nice because it lets cardholders know how their credit is doing each month.
 This is huge because you can use that number and a summary to help you strategize your next credit move.

 Chase Freedom Unlimited